-Student Health Services: The University of Connecticut Health Service is a health care facility which is fully accredited by the Accreditation Association of Ambulatory Health Care Facilities.
-Student Health Services, 234 Glenbrook Road; Phone: 860-486-4700; email@example.com.
+Student Health Services: The University of Connecticut Health Service is a health care facility that is fully accredited by the Accreditation Association of Ambulatory Health Care Facilities.
+Student Health Services, 234 Glenbrook Road; Phone: 860-486-4700; firstname.lastname@example.org.

 Students Engaged in Academic Leadership: UConn SEAL is designed to cultivate leadership and engagement among talented UConn students.
 Wilbur Cross Building, Room 112; Phone: 860-486-2461

 Student Support Services: Student Support Services increases access to the University of Connecticut for first-generation, low-income and/or underrepresented students with the goal of their retention and graduation.
-Accepted students participate in a six-week summer program prior to the fall semester of their freshmen year, providing an introduction to the rigors of university academics.
+Accepted students participate in a six-week summer program prior to the fall semester of their freshman year, providing an introduction to the rigors of university academics.
 Students are assigned to a Counselor or Regional Coordinator who provides them with advising, support, and advocacy during the summer program and throughout their tenure at UConn.
-Specific contact information for the Avery Point, Greater Hartford, Stamford, Storrs, and Waterbury campuses can be found on the Student Support Services website.
+Specific contact information for the Avery Point, Hartford, Stamford, Storrs, and Waterbury campuses can be found on the Student Support Services website.

 UConn American English Language Institute: UCAELI offers a full service intensive English program for students of English as a second language.
 McMahon Hall; 2011 Hillside Road; Phone: 860-486-2127; email@example.com.

 UConn Connects: UConn Connects is an intervention program to help students be more successful academically.
-Students at the University may participate in the UConn Connects program on a semester by semester basis.
-Rowe Center for Undergraduate Education, Room 217; Phone: 860-486-4889; email@example.com.
+Students at the University may participate in the UConn Connects program on a semester-by-semester basis.
+Rowe Center for Undergraduate Education, Room 217; Phone: 860-486-4889; firstname.lastname@example.org.

 Veterans Resources: The Office of Veterans Affairs and Military Programs provides support for our veterans, guardsmen, reservists, active duty, and dependents as they adjust to the academic and social terrain at the University.
 Specific information regarding veterans’ financial aid is available through the Office of Veterans Affairs and Military Programs.
 Arjona, Room 340; Phone: 860-486-2442; email@example.com.